 The Collaborative Practice approach in family law helps couples going through a relationship breakdown to resolve their disputes in a round table way and without the need to issue court proceedings.

-Through a Collaboration Agreement, both parties commit to
+Through a Collaboration Agreement, both parties commit to:

-- Identifying issues needing resolution
+Identifying issues in dispute for resolution

-- Voluntarily sharing relevant information
+Voluntarily sharing relevant information

-- Exploring interests and concerns
+Exploring interests and concerns

-- Developing resolution options
+Developing resolution options

-- Negotiating a mutually acceptable outcome in good faith
+Negotiating a mutually acceptable outcome in good faith

 Why Choose Collaborative Practice?

-- Parties control the outcome
+You control the outcome

-- Parties receive support from the Collaborative team
+Parties receive support from the Collaborative team

-- Parties’ dignity and privacy is preserved
+Parties’ dignity and privacy is preserved

 Swan Family Lawyers can help